 Librarians are available to meet one-on-one or with small groups of assistants to orient them to the library or show them effective database searching techniques.
 To make arrangements for a personal consultation for you or your research assistants, contact: Karen Brown, 803-777-2956

 Multimedia classrooms are located on levels 1 and 3 of the Thomas Cooper Library.
-Depending upon availability, multimedia classrooms can be reserved by faculty and staff campus wide.
 The classrooms are equipped with an instructor's station complete with projection, Internet, word processing, as well as DVD, audio, and VHS capabilities.
 Each classroom has 30 student stations with Internet and word processing capabilities.
-For more information, contact Timothy Simmons at 803-777-6244.
+Depending upon availability, multimedia classrooms can be reserved by faculty and staff campus wide by using the form located here: http://library.sc.edu/p/Services/ClassroomRequest

 Tours and Tutorials